yuvalsolaz/gir/README.md

 4. train on tweeter data
 5. train on wiki all items
 6. beam search for output sequence
-7. metric: - hierarchy classification or numeric diff (right pad with zero)
+7. metric: - hierarchy classification or numeric diff (right pad with zero) or geographic distance
 8. replace t5-small to base/large pretrained model after tunings
 9. load gt labels as strings